temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 After a few runs, you can see the **Recent Runs** fill up with previously run Workflows, or go back to the **Recent Workflows** page and see the Workflows populate there.

+Now that you've scheduled your Workflow, let's add the ability to delete the Schedule.

 ### Delete the Schedule

-When you delete a Schedule, you're sending a termination Signal to the Schedule.
-You can write code to give delete the Schedule or use the CLI.
+Create a new file called `delete_schedule.py` and add the following code:

 <!--SNIPSTART data-pipeline-delete-schedule-python-->
 [delete_schedule.py](https://github.com/rachfop/data-pipeline/blob/master/delete_schedule.py)